Pump Return, ProtoMAX®

 • The equipment must not be connected to any different type of electric circuit.

-• No adapter is available, or should be used with this equipment.
+• No adapter is available or should be used with this equipment.

-• For countries other than United States, Canada and Mexico; OMAX does not supply a suitably rated industrial grade plug.
+• For countries other than the United States, Canada, and Mexico, OMAX does not supply a sufficiently rated industrial-grade plug.

-• Contact a qualified electrician or service personnel for installation of a suitably rated industrial grade plug in accordance with national, state, and local codes.
+• Contact a qualified electrician or service personnel to install a sufficiently rated industrial-grade plug in accordance with national, state, and local codes.

-• A pin and sleeve plug, rated at least 30A, 230V, 2-pole+E (3-wire grounding), IP44 or better, having a first-make last-break protective bonding contact (earthing contact) in accordance to standards IEC 60309-1 and IEC60309-2 may fulfill this requirement.
+• A pin and sleeve plug, rated at least 30A, 230V, 2-pole+E (3-wire grounding), IP44 or better, having a first-make last-break protective bonding contact (earthing contact) in accordance with standards IEC 60309-1 and IEC60309-2 can fulfill this requirement.

 Figure 4

-• You must plug the cord into a matching outlet that is properly installed and grounded in accordance with all local codes and ordinances.
+• The cord must be plugged into a matching outlet that is correctly installed and grounded in accordance with all local codes and ordinances.

 Figure 5